C4pi2k/C4p1/README.md

 My attempt at creating a personal website.

 ## What is it?
 This whole thing is supposed to be my personal website.
 Yet at the same time, I want to gain some experience in creating a website, including the most crutial parts (frontend, backend, database).
+As soon as the website is more or less running, I would like to use it as a playground too (e.g. getting certain types of data from APIs and displaying them accordingly)

 ## What technologies are used?
 ### Frontend - Angular TS